-1) Recycling cans helps minimize aluminum mining.
-As aluminium doesn’t occur naturally in the earth’s crust, it has to be extracted from its ore, bauxite, in a costly, energy-intensive process that can be detrimental to the surrounding environment.
+1) Recycling can help minimize aluminum mining.
+As aluminum doesn’t occur naturally in the earth’s crust, it has to be extracted from its ore, bauxite, in a costly, energy-intensive process that can be detrimental to the surrounding environment.

-2) Recycling cans helps the rainforests.
-Mining bauxite disrupts rain forests, results in the loss of habitat for plant and animal species, erodes the soil and severely affects the water retention capability of the soil; noting that the degradation of Jamaica’s delicate coral reefs along its south coast is as a result of alumina spilling during ship loading, over the past half century.
+2) Recycling can help the rainforests.
+Mining bauxite disrupts rain forests, results in the loss of habitat for plant and animal species, erodes the soil and severely affects the water retention capability of the soil; noting that the degradation of Jamaica’s delicate coral reefs along its south coast is as a result of alumina spilling during ship loading, over the past half-century.

 3) Mining can be carcinogenic.
 Caustic soda is used to extract alumina from raw bauxite, can leach into waterways and cause respiratory issues, and increased instances of cancer in select communities.

-4) Recycling cans costs manufacturers 1/3 less in production cost, which is passed down to consumers.
+4) Recycling cans can cost manufacturers 1/3 less in production cost, which is passed down to consumers.

 6) A recycled can, that is both easy to recycle and easy to reconstitute, cans appear on the shelf just six weeks after recycling!